 - Nominees shall have earned, as of the completion of the first semester of their senior year, no less than a 3.0 cumulative grade point average based on a scale of 4.0 as grade “A”.

-- Economic need is not a criterion for award.
+- Economic need is not a criterion for the award.
 However, the nominating authority may, at his/her sole discretion, use “economic disadvantage” as a “tiebreaker”.
-The nomination authority may also use as a “tiebreaker” consideration of those students not receiving an award from any other scholarship program.
+The nomination authority may also use it as a “tiebreaker” consideration for those students not receiving an award from any other scholarship program.

 - Nominations shall be considered according to applicable Equal Employment Opportunity and Non-Discrimination laws.
 All eligible students shall be fairly considered.